 The Baring Foundation Strengthening Civil Society COVID-19 Legal Action Fund offers grants up to £40,000 to UK registered charities to support legal action that protects vulnerable individuals and communities from the impact of COVID-19.
 Applicants must have relevant and demonstrable legal expertise in their area of focus and an annual income under £5 million.
 The next closing date is 12 noon on Tuesday 11th August.

 The Independent Age Grants Fund is a £2million fund to help smaller charities across the UK working with older people hardest hit by the Coronavirus.
 Funding will be made available over four separate funding rounds with up to £500,000 available.
 Charities working with older people will be able to apply for grants of up to £15,000.
-The first closing date will be at 9am on the 4 June 2020.
+Next open for applications on Monday 17th August with a closing date of Friday 11th September.